• Skip to primary navigation

 This can be done by an engineer and can be scheduled for yearly.
 If you use the dryer more than 5 times a week then twice a year will be better.

-Replace vinyl or foil lining in vent lines: As we saw above, these materials are not good for the vent lines in tumble dryers and increase the risk of fire.
+Replace vinyl or foil lining in vent lines: As you saw above, these materials are not good for the vent lines in tumble dryers and increase the risk of fire.

-Rigid, aluminium vent lines are now the standard that are required by modern building codes as these do not provide any nooks for lint to get trapped.
+Rigid, aluminium vent lines are now the standard that is required by modern building codes as these do not provide any nooks for lint to get trapped.

 Dryer manufacturers warn against vent lines made from anything but rigid metal, with aluminium being the most commonly specified.